sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 Arrays have many [applications](https://www.thecrazyprogrammer.com/2020/04/applications-of-array.html).
 As you will find, they are also used implement a variety of other complex data structures.
 If you're at the point where you're learning data structures and algorithms, you likely already know what an array is.
 If not, refer to the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/array-data-structure/) or the [mycodeschool video tutorial](https://www.youtube.com/watch?v=5tPLyHCZdU0).

-Time complexity for [array implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/arrays) where `n` is the number of elements:
+Time and space complexity for [array implementations](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/tree/main/src/datastructures/linear/arrays) where `n` is the number of elements:

 | Operation | Average/Worst Case | Reasoning |
 | :-------: | :----------: | ---------- |